pseigo/book-exercises/cpsc110/lec-notes/lec09.md

 ### Process

 - **`fly` function**
-  - draw a scenario of the scene showing what you expect to happen!
+  - Draw a scenario of the scene showing what you expect to happen!
-  - write, in English, what you want the function to do. this will make your "code-writing-process" so much easier.
+  - If you get stuck writing a function's body, then write, in English on a sheet of paper, what you want to happen when you call the function.
-  - remember that adding (+) a number to an x or y coordinate will move an image closer to the bottom right corner of the scene.
+  - Remember that adding (+) a number to an x or y coordinate will move an image closer to the bottom right corner of the scene.
-  - similarly, subtracting (-) a number from an x or y coordinate will move an image closer to the top left of the scene, because the origin (0, 0) is at the top left of the scene.
+  - Similarly, subtracting (-) a number from an x or y coordinate will move an image closer to the top left of the scene, because the origin (0, 0) is at the top left of the scene.
 - **`reverse-top` function**
-  - consider all cases: "s" when stopped, "s" when moving, " " when moving up, " " when moving down, and another key like "a"
+  - Consider all cases: "s" when stopped, "s" when moving, " " when moving up, " " when moving down, and any other key that's not supposed to have functionality like "a"
-  - if you have no idea what to do when writing a function, start writing check expects until it makes sense
+  - If you have no idea what to do next when writing a function, start writing check expects until it makes sense! these tests will guide your understanding of the problem

 ### Questions